laserpants/area-51/pong/docs/README.md

 #### Records

-Records are usually described as unordered containers of labeled *fields* (name-value pairs).
+Records are usually detailed as unordered containers of labeled *fields* (name-value pairs).
 Our implementation deviates slightly from this, in that the same label is allowed to appear more than once in a record.
 A field is therefore not just a key-value pair, but rather a key associated with an ordered *sequence* of values.
 The reasons for this are discussed in [<a href="#footnote-1">1</a>].

 $$
 \begin{align*}